bernatGene/paleozoic/LOG.md

 ## Log

 * Should start testing new code.

+* There's a weird bug in food consumption.
+Some positions don't allow for the agent to get the food.
 * ~~**Simultaneous actions or by turns???**~~
     * Simultaneous:
         * Agent map (no walls), sum overlaps